 The god of chaos is Dionysus.
 He is a god of epiphany (the god who comes), wine and winemaking, fertility, resurrection, and mostly known as the god that brings us joy.
 The joy he brings comes from feeling connected to others, the body, with the ability for spontaneous self-expression.

 Dionysus had a dual nature.
-He brought joy and pleasure or he would bring blazing and brutal rage.
-This reflected the dual nature of wine.
+He brought joy and pleasure, or he would bring blazing and brutal rage – which reflected the dual nature of wine.